chauff/cse1500-web-transcripts/Lecture-node.md

 ![Debug panel](img/L4-debug.png)

+---

 ### :bangbang: Low-level networking with Node.js

-As already mentioned, Node.js was originally designed for I/O bound programs, in particular programs requiring **networking** functionalities.
+Node.js was originally designed for I/O bound programs, in particular programs requiring **networking** functionalities.
 For this reason, Node.js has built-in support for **low-level** socket connections (TCP sockets in particular).
 Sockets are defined by IP address and port number (if you don't know what these two concepts refer to, have a look at [the HTTP lecture](Lecture-http.md) again).

 TCP socket connections have **two endpoints**: